Helping you from home to plane – the most stressful part of the family vacation

 - I would also recommend photographing items like baby equipment prior to your flight to evidence condition of items that can be susceptible to damage if not handled carefully.

 FURTHER READING: 30 Steps to preparing you & your home for family vacation

 Preparing for onward arrangements

 - If staying at a hotel or renting accommodation, confirm your sleeping arrangements and arrival time with them, including any airport collection/car services (even if this costs slightly more than a local taxi it may well be worth the effort to book in advance when travelling with tired kids.
 They may also be able to help you with car seats).

 - Try and find a way you can be dropped as close as possible to the airport door and utilize porter services if there is more than you can carry – it might seem pricey for a short trip from the door to the check-in desk but in my mind is money well spent, particularly if you are travelling as a single parent or have more children than adults.

-- If taking your own car and parking long-term, it may be worth getting the luggage and children (with an adult of course!) dropped at the terminal first then dealing with the car as lugging your items on the free transit bus can be incredibly challenging.
+- Taking your own car and parking long-term off-site, it may be worth getting the luggage and children (with an adult, of course!) dropped at the terminal first, then dealing with the car as lugging your items on the free transit bus can be incredibly challenging.

 - Better yet, have a friend drop you at the airport, or book a door-to-door car service (see car seat considerations above).

 - Remember everything will take longer.
 I used to be a ‘just in time’ flyer, but this is a highly risky strategy with kids in tow; I would always suggest using the recommended three hours for an international flight and an hour for a domestic.

 - Allow more time at check-in.
 The earlier you get there, the more chance you will get your preferred seating, even if you weren’t able to book this in advance.
 No matter how well prepared we have been it almost always seems to take 15-20 minutes to check us in as a group of five before adding queuing time.